agilie/MobileGift/README.md

 # AGMobileGift

-The developers of Agilie team would like to offer you our new lightweight open-source library called AGMobileGiftInterface.
+[Agilie Team](https://agilie.com/en/ios-development-services) would like to offer you our new lightweight open-source library called AGMobileGiftInterface.
 This library simplifies interaction with GIF images and can be easily integrated into your project.

 When can you use AGMobileGift?